Redistribution of Seats Act 1885: The boundary commissions

-Passage through parliament
+Passage through Parliament

-The Bill was introduced to the House of Commons by the Prime Minister William Gladstone on 1 December 1884.
+The Bill was introduced to the House of Commons by the Prime Minister William Ewart Gladstone on 1 December 1884.
 The Bill was seen as a compromise measure, and did not include proportional representation.
 This led to unrest among the Liberals.
 Leonard Courteney, Financial Secretary to the Treasury, felt forced to resign his post and the party whip.
 Gladstone had held a meeting with Liberal MPs earlier in the day at the Foreign Office, where he defended the bill.
 He stated that far from being a compromise it was very much a government bill, and that the discussions with the opposition had been conducted with "no party bias".
 The bill received its second reading on 4 December 1884, and was then sent forward to the committee stage, which was to commence on 19 February 1885.
 The delay was to allow the boundary commissions to complete their work, with the boundaries and names of the new constituencies to be included as the schedules of the final Act.

 In committee few changes were made to the boundaries recommended by the commissioners.
 However the committee felt that the proposed names for many of the divisions were unfamiliar, and preferred to use what they termed "geographical" names incorporating a compass point.
 A compromise was made where both were incorporated in the names of many of the constituencies: thus the seat officially called the "Northern or Biggleswade Division of Bedfordshire" was informally referred to as "Biggleswade", the "Biggleswade Division", "Northern Bedfordshire" or "North Bedfordshire".

 The act received Royal Assent on 25 June, and the provisions of both the redistribution and representation acts first came into use at the 1885 general election.

 Provisions

-The committee's work coupled with the Arlington Street Compact resulted a major redistribution under the Act as follows:
+The committee's work coupled with the Arlington Street Compact resulted a major redistribution under the act as follows: